mbhall88/pafpy/docs/USAGE.md

 # Usage

-If there is any functionality you feel is missing, or would make `pafpy` more user-friendly, please [raise an issue][issue] with a feature request.
+If there is any functionality you feel is missing or would make `pafpy` more user-friendly, please [raise an issue][issue] with a feature request.

 ## Basic